Did you know that each knowledge worker in the U.S. uses more than 10,000 sheets of paper in one year?

 Small businesses spend $120 billion every year on printed forms and surveys.
 Most of that data will be outdated within a few weeks.

 You can use an online form builder — such as JotForm — to quickly create, manage, and share custom forms.
 The best part?
-You can create and access forms from your laptop, tablet, or smartphone.
+You can create and access these digital forms from your laptop, tablet, or smartphone.
 And when the data becomes stale, you can quickly update it and resend your forms.

 Send fewer direct mail pieces and flyers